The French Eco Score is now “Environmental Cost” (Coût Environmental)

 One of the materials in my product does not exist as an option- can I still generate an Eco-score?

 There are 38 predefined representative materials available in PIC.
 Out of the 38 PIC materials, 12 have a direct mapping to Ecobalyse materials, and 10 have a proxy mapping.
-Please refer to the material mapping in Appendix 2, Table 2 of the methodology.
+Please refer to the material mapping in Appendix 2, Table 2.

 One of the materials in my product does not exist as an option and I’m not sure which proxy to use, is there guidance on this?

-If a material does not exist in PIC or Ecobalyse, an Eco-score will not be generated.
-Here is some additional guidance from the Ecobalyse methodology:
+If a material does not exist in PIC or Ecobalyse, an Eco-Score will not be generated.
+Here is some additional guidance from the Environmental Cost methodology:

 If your missing material represents less than 20% of the total BOM:

-Wool can be used as a proxy for cashmere/mohair
+- Wool can be used as a proxy for cashmere/mohair/alpaca

 If your missing material represents more than 20% of the total BOM:

-Wool can be used as a proxy for cashmere/mohair
+- Wool can be used as a proxy for cashmere/mohair/alpaca

 My product does not exist as an option as a product category- can I still generate an Eco-score?

 There are 38 predefined product categories available in PIC.
 Out of the 38 categories, 18 have a direct mapping to Ecobalyse products, and 7 have a proxy mapping.
-Please refer to the product mapping in Appendix 2, Table 1 of the methodology.
-If the product does not have a proxy mapping, an Eco-score will not be generated.
+Please refer to the product mapping in Appendix 2, Table 1.
+If the product does not have a proxy mapping, an Eco-Score will not be generated.

 What background database does Ecobalyse use to calculate the Environmental Cost and the environmental impacts?